obi-ontology/obi-ontology.org/docs/data-parts.md

   nav: "docs"
 ---

 In the case where a value specification and/or measurement datum is about the conjunction of a few different things, the aboutness target can be a postcomposed expression of those components, with one component, usually a quality, providing the primary type of the measure.
-For example "eye color" is primarily about color - and so limited to ways that can be reported, but secondarily about the body part being observed, and finally - in the instance, references a particular organism being observed.
+For example "eye color" is primarily about color - and so limited to ways that can be reported, but secondarily about the body part being observed, and finally, in the instance, references a particular organism being observed.

 <img align="right" src="/assets/images/docs/data_john_eye.png">